Student Supervision

 I am interested in supervision students on a wide range of topics in HCI and Design.
 If you are interested in working with me, please get in touch.

-Update 31/10/22: I am interested in supervising students funded through the Northern Bridge Consortium Open Studentship Competition, which is currently open for applications.
-The deadline for this opportunity is 10/01/23, but I recommend you getting in contact with me as soon as possible.
+Update 13/06/25: I am currently recruiting a student for a PhD studentship titled Self-Tracking for Neurodivergent Women: Designing Digital Tools to Support Sport, Health and Wellbeing.
+The deadline for this opportunity is 15/09/25, but I recommend you getting in contact with me to discuss the position as soon as possible.

 Current Students